Learning to Speak Mandarin in Taiwan

 Having travelled Asia many times, I can vouch that Taiwan has some of the best transportation, communication, medical and public health systems in the region.

-Taiwan is served by a large number of international airlines such as Singapore Airlines, Cathy Pacific, China Airlines, Air Asia and is quickly reached from many countries in the world.
+Its possible to get to Taiwan using international airlines such as Singapore Airlines, Cathy Pacific, China Airlines, Air Asia and is quickly reached from many countries in the world.

 Some longer run language courses at approved education schools, colleges and universities even have government grants available for overseas students.